 - Encourage customers to share reviews – You probably have a review management system on your site itself or rely on third-party review management systems like Trustpilot or GMB listing reviews.
 In either case, you have to encourage customers to share reviews about your restaurant.

 - Respond to positive reviews with a “thank you”.
 For negative reviews, try to understand the issue the customer experienced.
 Always respond to both positive and negative reviews which will help other potential customers.
-The higher the ratings, the more the click-throughs to the site from SERPs.
+The higher the ratings, the more click-throughs to the site from SERPs.

 STEP 5: Apply On-Page SEO